digital-asset/daml/daml-lf/spec/daml-lf-1.rst

 ~~~~~~~~~~~~~

   A value is serializable if it lives inside serializable type and its
   nesting is lower or equal to 100.
-Formally, testing of a
+Formally, the nesting of a
   serializable value ``v`` is noted ``|v|`` and is defined recursively
   on ``v`` as follows (we omit values that do not have serialized type)::